 The Roman catacombs extend on multiple levels; sometimes they have even six or seven levels.
 It is an unending web that runs under the Eternal City.
 Every floor is an intricate labyrinth of tunnels excavated into the tuff stone, a kind of porous rock that is quite abundant in the region of Lazio.
 Many catacombs have been explored only on some levels, without ever coming to an end to all of the tunnels, as some are still buried under tons of earth.
 There is still a great deal to be done by archeologists.
 What is really behind these walls in the deepest circles of the inferno, only God knows.
-Artifacts, art works, frescoes, inscriptions, tombs of martyrs...
-Only a small fraction of the treasures of the catacombs is known today.
+Artifacts, art works, frescoes, inscriptions, tombs of martyrs… Only a small fraction of the treasures of the catacombs is known today.
 And only five out of circa sixty catacombs that are known to us are open to the public.
-One of the most beautiful and best preserved of these catacombs is actually that of St. Sebastian.
-It gave us the term ‘catacomb,’ for this and for all the many other similar sites.
-The name comes from the Greek kata, which means ‘by/near,’ and kymbas, ‘cave,’ because in this area just outside of Rome, on the Appian Way, they had started digging the tombs into the relatively soft tuff stone of existing caves.
-So, although there were other catacombs at that time, or places where the first Christians who believed in the resurrection of the body buried their dead (rather than cremate them), the catacombs of St. Sebastian* could rightly be said to be the world’s first catacombs, and the one that gives the name to all the others.
-During our tour of the catacombs, we will visit the Catacombs of St. Sebastian, or one of the equally beautiful catacombs that form the system of tunnels of the Appian Way, where the famous martyr saint (who is depicted with his body riddled by the arrows of Emperor Diocletian, like a hedgehog full of quills), was buried.
-But the Catacombs of St. Sebastian are also famous for having hosted the bodies of two of the most famous saints of Christianity, no less than St. Peter and St. Paul, before their mortal remains were transferred to St. Paul Outside the Walls and St. Peter’s Basilica.
-The explicit inscriptions written by the faithful prove the special devotion for these two famous saints.
+One of the widest, most beautiful, and best preserved of Rome’s catacombs is that of St. Domitilla.
+The term ‘catacomb,’ comes from the Greek kata, which means ‘by/near,’ and kymbas, ‘cave,’ because in this area just outside of Rome, on the Appian Way, they had started digging the tombs into the relatively soft tuff stone of existing caves.
+It was in these caves that the first Christians buried their dead (rather than cremate them).
+The term particularly refer to the nearby catacombs of St. Sebastian, that therefore could rightly be said to be the world’s first catacombs.

 Basilica of St Clement